dgarridoa/spark-forecast/README.md

 ### Parameters

-Each task in the workflow has its own parameter file in `conf/tasks/<task-name>_config.yml`.
-This parameter is used in the `python_wheel_task` section in the `databricks.yml` file, as value in `--conf-file /Workspace${workspace.root_path}/files/<relative_path>` parameter.
+Each task in the workflow uses a parameter file in `conf/<target>_config.yml`.
+This file path is used in the `python_wheel_task` section in the `databricks.yml` file, as value in `--conf-file /Workspace${workspace.root_path}/files/<relative_path>` parameter.

 Common parameters to all tasks.

-- `env`: Dictionary with the environments.
-There are three environment, `dev`, `staging` and `prod`.
-This values are used in the `"--env <env>"` parameter, located in the `python_wheel_task` section in the `databricks.yml` file.
-The `Task` abstract class uses this paremeter to extract environment specific parameters from the file.
+- `env`: String, it represent the environment, it can be `dev`, `staging` and `prod`.
+- `tz`: String, time zone (optional), is used to compute the `execution_date` when it is not set.
+By default, it is set to 'America/Santiago'.
+This parameter is useful in order to avoid computing the wrong `execution_date` when the pipeline is executed between the boundary that separates two days.
-- `execution_date`: String, execution date in format `"<yyyy>-<mm>-<dd>"`.
+- `execution_date`: String, execution date in format `"<yyyy>-<mm>-<dd>"`, it also works without quotes.
+If not specified the current date is used.
 If specified is recommended to set a Monday; otherwise, the last Monday from the current date will be used.
 Additionally, is used as date boundary, where `date <= execution_date - 1`.
-- `input|output`: Dictionary, every task has to read some input and write some output.
-If there are multiple inputs or outputs, this parameter is a two-level dictionary, where the keys are the names of the tables; otherwise, it is a one-level dictionary where table names are omitted.
-Depending on the source format, it could have the following keys: The `path` and `sep` when the source is a CSV, used to locate the file and to indicate column separator character; the `database` and `table` name where it will be written as delta table.

-Task specific parameters.

-- `time_delta`: Integer, used to filter the data by a time window, with date betwen `[start_date, end_date]`, where `end_date = execution_date - 1` and `start_date = execution_date - time_delta`.
+- `database`: String, the database to read/write, it can be  `dev`, `staging` and `prod`.

+Common parameters to some tasks.
 - `group_columns`: List of string, used to identify a serie as unique.
 - `time_column`: String, time column to use as serie time index.
 - `target_column`: String, target column to use as serie value.

-- `metrics`: List of string, list of metrics to compute.
-By the moment, those names should match the name of a function in the `darts.metrics` module.
-- `model_selection_metric`: String, metric from `metrics` used to select the best model per serie, the critera is the one with minimum value.
+Ingestion task parametes.
+- `path`: String, relative path where the CSV sales files is deployed.
+- `sep`: String, column separator character.
+- `stores`: List of integers, optional.
+If specified, only these stores will be selected.

+Split task parameters:
+- `time_delta`: Integer, used to filter the data by a time window, with date betwen `[start_date, end_date]`, where `end_date = execution_date - 1` and `start_date = execution_date - time_delta`.
 - `test_size`: Integer, number of past days since `execution_date - 1` that are used as part of the test set.
+- `freq`: String, represents the frequency of the pandas DatetimeIndex, where the value `1D` means daily frequency.

+Model task parameters:
-- `model_name`: String, must be the name of a model class present in `MODELS` (`darts.models` module), a reference to this can be found in the file `spark_forecast/model.py`.
+- `model_cls`: String, must be the name of a model class present in `MODELS` (`darts.models` module), a reference to this can be found in the file `spark_forecast/model.py`.
 This is used as the `--model-name <model-name>` argument in the `python_wheel_task` related to forecasting.
 - `model_params`: Dictionary, optional per forecast model, key-value pairs used to instantiate a forecasting model.
+- `test_size`: Integer, number of days since the last date on train set to forecast.
 - `steps`: Integer, number of days since the `execution_date` to forecast.
+- `freq`: String, represents the frequency of the pandas DatetimeIndex, where the value `1D` means daily frequency.

+Evaluation task parameters:
+- `metrics`: List of string, list of metrics to compute.
+By the moment, those names should match the name of a function in the `darts.metrics` module.
+- `model_selection_metric`: String, metric from `metrics` used to select the best model per serie, the critera is the one with minimum value.
 - `freq`: String, represents the frequency of the pandas DatetimeIndex, where the value `1D` means daily frequency.

 ## Tasks